exasol/powerbi-exasol/doc/developer_guide/developer_guide.md

 #### SQLColumns

+- Map VARCHAR, CHAR to WVARCHAR type declared in SQLGetTypeInfo.
+Done as a fix for using slicers/filters with unicode characters.
+- Map HASHTYPE to WVARCHAR type declared in SQLGetTypeInfo.
+Done as a fix because hashtype used to beseen as a Byte type instead of a text type.
+Might be obsolete now.
+- Map from DECIMAL to BIGINT in the case of a 0 decimal digits.

 #### SQLGetTypeInfo

+- Add WCHAR and WVARCHAR types.
+PowerBI asks for these types explicitly when opening a report using the datasource.
+Also used as part of the workaround for slicers using and filtering on unicode characters.
+- WVARCHAR type is the only type being mapped to currently.
+- WVARCHAR type uses a VARCHAR type alias ("LONG VARCHAR") as its type name and local type name to fix an issue in some reports where it sometimes does a cast when pushing down a query.
 #### SQLGetInfo

+- Custom rules on casts via bytemasks, disables conversions since not supported in Exasol DB.

 #### SqlCapabilities

+- Sql92Translation = "PassThrough" : enables NativeQuery

 ### Develop a connector using the PowerQuery SDK for Visual Studio Code